DaveKotecki.com Podcast #1

 Because I have had my cards, whether it's a bank card or a credit card, compromised three or four times in the past… I'd say year, year and a half.
 That's a lot if you ask me for one person.
 Most people you ask them and they're like, “No, I don't have any problem at all.”
 And that's the way it ought to be.

-But the thing is, when you're doing all kinds of stuff online, especially in your affiliate marketing business, you really want to have a credit card that you use only for that.
+But the thing is, when you're doing all kinds of stuff online, you really want to have a credit card that you use only for that.
 It would be a good idea.

 And if you don't have that, or if you don't want to do that, I would say the number one thing is you probably don't want to use anything attached to your bank account.